OpenGamma/RouteMap/README.md

     RouteMap.add({route: '/users/id:', method: 'users.get'});

 Notice that the colon comes *after* the token name `id`.
-A matching URL for this rule would look like: `/users/id-45`
+A matching URL for this rule would look like: `/users/id=45`

-The reason a hyphen character is used instead of an equal sign is so that it won't need to be escaped. `RouteMap` will automatically URL encode/decode values when generating URLs and parsing them, but its own tokens do not require escaping.
+`RouteMap` will automatically URL encode/decode values when generating URLs and parsing them.

 ### (c) star ###
 Star directives act like a sieve.
 Normally, if a URL matches a pattern but has extraneous parameters, then it is not